achp-project/cultural-heritage/talks/2024-hackathon.md

-# Hackathon
+# ACHP Hackathon
-> 27-28 August, 2024.
-School of Archaeology, University of Oxford, Oxford
+> 📅 27-28 August, 2024 📍School of Archaeology, University of Oxford, Oxford

-## content

-* dev content: Hosted on our ACHP GitHub org
-* focus: Interoperability and reusability between our Arches-based projects
+Two days of collaborative Python coding to enhance interoperability and reusability within our Arches-based project.
-* IT tools: Python

 ## impact